-The Cones and Canyons route and its description on bikepacking.com promises a dirt road adventure galore.
-High peaks and passes of up to 5200m, deep canyons, altiplanos and remoteness.
-We heard and read only good things about this spectacular route in southern Peru.
-After some time reading up on peoples blogs we decided it would be possible to ride this with touring bikes.
+The Cones and Canyons route in Southern Peru and its description on bikepacking.com promises a dirt road adventure galore.
+High peaks and passes of up to 5200m, deep canyons, altiplanos, and remoteness.
+We heard and read only good things about this spectacular route.
+After some background research on the route, we decided it would be possible to ride this with touring bikes.
 It turned out to be the most amazing month of cycling of our lives.

-The weeks before we started the Cones and Canyons route we took quite some time of the bikes and spent almost a month in Cusco.
-Hiking the Ausangate trek, the Choquequirao trek and meeting up with other cyclists at Estrellita, made us overstay our planned time there.
+This blog is mostly a mix of how we experienced the route on a touring bicycle and some information on road conditions that might be useful for fellow cyclists planning to cycle this route.
+The weeks before we started the Cones and Canyons route we took quite some time off the bikes and spent almost a month in Cusco.
+Hiking the Ausangate trek, the Choquequirao trek, and meeting up with other cyclists, made us overstay our planned time there.
 By the time we left, we were well acclimatized, which is not an unnecessary luxury for this route.

 From Santa Rosa the asphalt becomes an easy rideable dirt road.
 It is a gradual climb to Antabamba with low traffic.
 Some stretches are of less quality but nothing real bad.
-Unfortunately Pim had a puncture, probably from some thorns laying around at the riverside camp.
-We continued cycling until Piscoya where we had a chat with the locals.
+Unfortunately, Pim had a puncture, probably from some thorns laying around at the riverside camp the previous night.
+We continued cycling to the next village, Piscoya, where we had a chat with the locals.

 Cycling over 5000m pass – Antabamba to Huacullo

 They told us they were there because of a new mine opening soon.
-People from the mining company were driving around to inform the locals on the new mines and the possible impacts of it.
+People from the mining company were driving around to inform the locals about the new mines and possible impacts on the environment.
 They were handing out leaflets trying to educate the people about nature and the environment.
 The irony…

 With the day ahead, the extra fuel was actually welcome.
-The plan was to get as far as possible to make it easier the next day, where the 5000m pass was waiting.
+The plan was to get as far as possible to make life easier the next day, where the 5000m pass was awaiting.
 As we passed the first bump, a 4500m pass, the landscape opened up with some amazing views.
 We were surrounded by volcanic formations and little lagunas.
-It was a glimpse of what was to come the next few days.
+It was a glimpse of what we could expect for the next few days.

-The roads were still of quite good conditions, however the gradients definitely got steeper.
-After the next climb to 4800m, rhere were quite a few steep sections.
-Because of this, loose grave, rocks, ‘slick’ tires and simply shortage of breath due to the altitude, we were forced to hike-a-bike more than we’ve ever done before.
+The roads were still in quite good conditions, however, the gradients definitely got steeper.
+After the next climb to 4800m, there were quite a few steep sections.
+Because of this, loose gravel, rocks, ‘slick’ tires, and simply a shortage of breath due to the altitude, we were forced to hike a bike more than we’ve ever done before.
 Surprisingly, it was less of a struggle than we had anticipated.
-We quickly calculated we could do 2 km/h with hike a biking.
+We quickly calculated we could do 2 km/h with hike-a-biking.

 The hike a biking continued the next day as made our way to the 5000m pass.
 The road conditions didn’t change as did the gradients.
 Some sections of kilometers were 10% average so we put our head down and pushed the bike quite a bit.

-The weather was not on our side today, hail was thrown at us. exactly on the day that we had to pass the first 5000 meter pass of the cones and canyons route.
-Just before we crossed the 5000 meter pass, a thick layer of thunder clouds was approaching.
+The weather was not on our side today, hail was thrown at us.
+Exactly on the day that we had to pass the first 5000-meter pass.
+Just before we crossed the 5000-meter pass, a thick layer of thunder clouds was approaching.
 Lightning was at a distance of not even 1 km from us.
 Thunder roared through the mountains.

-A Quechua woman came by, curious who we were and what we were doing.
-At least, that’s what we made out of it, as she didn’t speak a word Spanish.
-We gave her some Oreo’s as a gift and she offered us some coca leaves.
-We think she invited us to stay in her house but we declined with big smiles.
-We rather sleep in the tent.
+A Quechua woman came by, curious about who we were and what we were doing.
+At least, that’s what we made out of it, as she didn’t speak a word of Spanish.
+We gave her some Oreo cookies as a gift and she offered us some coca leaves.
+We think she invited us to stay at her house but we declined with big smiles.
+We rather sleep in a tent.

 We continued down the valley following a river to the point we crossed it.
 The river crossing was just after a weird little settlement.
 It was completely walled, with locked gates, it had a small school, there was an electricity tower standing in the middle of it, and there was no one around.
 We didn’t know what to make of it, and there was no one there to ask.
 So, we cycled around and continued.

-Once over the pass, yet another one, the landscape and geology changed.
+On the other side of the next pass, yet another one, the landscape and geology changed.
 Solidified volcanic ash turned into wonderful geological formations because of years of erosion.
 There is a downside to this upside though.
 The roads were covered with sand-like volcanic ash, which meant tough going.
 Even downhill.

 Cycling down the deepest canyon of the world

-From the town of Chincaylappa, as you start the descent towards the town of Cotahuasi, the Cotahuasi canyon takes on the form of what a canyon should look like.
-With the pre Incan terraces on both sides of the river deep down, we were channeled deeper and deeper into the canyon.
-The steep walls of the canyon were getting higher and higher and huge Puya Raimondis, giant plants that only grown in Peru and Bolivia, grew alongside the road.
+From the town of Chincaylappa, the Cotahuasi canyon takes on the form of what a proper canyon should look like.
+With pre-Incan terraces on both sides of the canyon, we were channeled deeper and deeper into the canyon.
+The steep walls of the canyon were getting higher and higher and huge Puya Raimondi’s, giant plants that only grown in Peru and Bolivia, grew alongside the road.

-On our touring bikes we had some trouble with the loose rocks and bad road conditions.
+On our touring bikes, we had some trouble with the loose rocks and bad road conditions.
 Descending down roads like these is actually quite an ordeal.
-It demands the utmost concentration, because every little pebble can cause the front or rear wheel to slip away from under us.
+It demands the utmost concentration because every little pebble can cause the front or rear wheel to slip away.
 With a possible dramatic fall as a result.
 Even with the surroundings being as beautiful as they were, fun is not a word to describe a descent like this.

-Although on the map the cones and canyons route looked like a smooth descent from Chincaylappa, it was definitely not.
-There were quite a few nasty climbs with one serious climb of 550 meter vertical gain.
-By midday we began the ascend.
-Because we had dropped down around a 1000m vertical meters, temperatures were much higher than the weeks before.
+Although on the map the cones and canyons route looked like one gradual descent from Chincaylappa, it was definitely not.
+There were quite a few nasty climbs with one serious climb of 550 meters vertical gain.
+By midday, we began the ascend.
+Because we had dropped down around 1000m vertical meters, temperatures were much higher than the weeks before.

-Tired as we were, we decided to call it a day around half way the afternoon.
+Tired as we were, we decided to call it a day around halfway through the afternoon.
 We headed for the town of Puyca, a friendly mountain village with some basic hotels and restaurants.
-The hostal where we checked in even had a proper hot shower.
+The hostel where we checked in, even had a proper hot shower.
 Of course with some typical Peruvian home decoration of tarpaulin on the walls and ceiling.
 But still, a hot shower!
 It had been a week since our last shower.
-On top of that, there were a few very well stocked shops, so we treated ourselves on lots of chocolate and other goodies.
+On top of that, there were a few very well-stocked shops, so we treated ourselves with lots of chocolate and other goodies.

 Well rested and clean, we continued the descent towards Cotahuasi.
-An actual town, with all its luxuries, fresh food, wifi and a proper rest.
+An actual town, with all its luxuries, fresh food, wifi, and proper rest.
 Up to Alca everything was smooth sailing.
 Roads are of okayish condition so before we knew it we ordered soup in one of the restaurants there.

 This town really reminded us of Colombia.
-The climate was moderate and warm, we saw palm trees, lots of fruit and houses were colorful.
-Around the central square were restaurants, shops and hostals.
+The climate was moderate and warm, we saw palm trees, and the houses were colorful.
+Around the central square were restaurants, shops, and hostels.
 People were sitting outside drinking coffee and chatting.
-Even a Peruvian cowboy on horseback paraded by.
+Even a Peruvian cowboy on a horse paraded by.
 It made us a little bit nostalgic about Colombia.

-A measly five kilometer climb on tarmac was everything that separated us from a rest day, a hot shower, comfortable bed and all the fresh food we could eat.
+A measly five-kilometer climb on the tarmac was everything that separated us from a rest day, a hot shower, a comfortable bed, and all the fresh food we could eat.
 We checked in at Hatun Wasi, a very comfortable and affordable hotel, where we found Don & Jo relaxing in the garden.

 End of part one of the Cones and Canyons route.
 Part two is described in a separate blog.
-For any questions about the route, road conditions, shops, camping spots and so on, don’t hesitate to leave a comment, contact us on instagram or mail us at firstname.lastname@example.org.
+For any questions about the route, road conditions, shops, camping spots, and so on, don’t hesitate to leave contact us.

 Useful info for Cones and Canyons